Tour de France facts for kids – become an expert on the worlds greatest cycle race!

 Every year there are calls for a women's Tour de France and since 2015, a group of French riders, Donnons des elles au Velo (Give the girls a bike), have ridden each stage of the entire Tour a day before the men's race.

-There is good news for 2022 though...... a new 8-day women's Tour de France race is launching.
-It's called Tour de France Femmes avec Zwift and will be shown on TV.
-All of the details regarding the route and its rules will be revealed on Thursday 14th October 2021.
+There was good news in 2022 though...... a new 8-day women's Tour de France race was launched called Tour de France Femmes avec Zwift and was shown on TV.

 Tour de France facts for kids - Watching the Tour de France